 None of this is to deny that Hammond is an establishment, globalist, neocon, little Remoany snake.
 But that doesn’t mean we should abandon all objectivity when interpreting his comments.
 All they amount to is an attempt to talk up the possibility of a trade deal and of avoiding an exit on WTO terms.
 Certainly, his tone in the interview is emollient.
 But in the unlikely event that the UK is not able to strike a deal with the EU, the response will be decided, in light of those new circumstances, by the government of the day.
 Hammond doesn’t have the right to rule out a change of economic model at this stage, even if he wanted to.

 Yet this is precisely the statement which the BBC puts into Hammond’s mouth.
-What is most reprehensible in the BBC’s coverage of this interview is the lack of caution and nuance, the sheer rashness of the interpretations made by Soanes, the newsreader, and Mason:
+What is most reprehensible in the BBC’s coverage of this interview is the lack of caution and nuance, the sheer rashness of the interpretations made by Soanes, the newsreader, and Mason and Smith, the reporters:

 - The reality is simply that Hammond continues to expect to sign a trade deal and not have to resort to any further competitive measures.
-Soanes jumps from that anodyne remark to the claim that Hammond has ruled out any such measures.
+Soanes and Smith jump from that anodyne remark to the claim that Hammond has ruled out or “quashed” the possibility of any such measures.